Table of Contents

 FTA is classified into two types of agreements which are bilateral and multilateral agreements.
-Bilateral FTA is signed between two countries to reduce trade restrictions.
-On the contrary, multinational FTA is signed by three or more nations.
+A bilateral FTA is signed between two countries to reduce trade restrictions.
+On the contrary, a multinational FTA is signed by three or more nations.

 The limitation or removal of any trade restrictions is to encourage trading across international borders.
 FTAs help businesses in trade areas to extend exporting networks.
 The agreements also increase the competition in the trade regions, thereby raising the product quality and providing a great range of prices for consumers.

 Although the agreements are formed to minimize trading barriers to increase international imports and exports, some conditions can be set to protect one member country’s domestic goods and services from foreign competitors.

 Business owners should understand thoroughly the conditions of FTAs in the trade areas in which they are planning to start a business to efficiently and fully take advantage.

 The importance of free trade agreements to SME businesses